 Supplements in Pregnancy

-Safety and Efficacy of Supplements in Pregnancy in collaboration with Ben Brown ND – read the paper here (please click on the PDF option above the abstract)
+Safety and Efficacy of Supplements in Pregnancy in collaboration with Ben Brown ND – read the open access paper here

 - To provide evidence based recommendations for women, healthcare practitioners and doctors